jbridson/silverstripe-framework/docs/en/tutorials/5-dataobject-relationship-management.md

 ## Website Display

 Now that we have created all the *Page* and *DataObject* classes necessary and the relational tables to manage the [relations](/topics/datamodel#relations) between them, we would like to see these relations on the website.
-We will see in this section how to display all these relations, but also how to create a template for a *DataObject*.
+We will see in this section not only how to display all these relations, but also how to create a template for a *DataObject*.

 For every kind of *Page* or *DataObject*, you can access to their relations thanks to the **control** loop.